Market an NFT effectively by applying these tactics to your NFT brand

-For better understanding, a real-life example of a fungible token is the currencies we use to pay for things every day.
-Whatever currency it is, it will always be currency.
-This means that it is fungible.
 On the other hand, a plane ticket is non-fungible.
 Each plane ticket is unique in terms of information and characteristics.
-What’s more, you cannot exchange your plane ticket with another traveler.
-NFTs can be any type of digital device.
+You cannot exchange your plane ticket with another traveler.
+NFTs can be any digital device.
 Anything can be tokenized, including a personal photograph, a tweet, or a two-second video of a person.
 The most common types of NFTs are crypto art, in-game assets, virtual land, music, and crypto collectibles.

 While NFTs are somewhat related to cryptocurrency, they are not cryptocurrencies.
-Rather, an NFT is a type of asset that can be purchased with cryptocurrency but behaves differently from Bitcoin or Ethereum.
+Rather, an NFT is an asset that can be purchased with cryptocurrency but behaves differently from Bitcoin or Ethereum.
 Every NFT is distinct and one-of-a-kind.
 Ethereum and NFT technology have frequently been used together.
 Ether is the native currency of the Ethereum blockchain and is a cryptocurrency similar to Bitcoin.
 It’s also used for NFT creation and transactions, and it’s the most widely used blockchain for NFTs right now, particularly for CryptoArt.

 What does all of this have to do with marketing strategy?